-- Biguanides (Metformin) – only oral diabetic medication approved for use in children 10 years and older.
+- Oral medications: o Biguanides (Metformin) – only oral diabetic medication approved for use in children 10 years and older.

 - Injectable medications

-- Liraglutide (glucagon-like peptide 1 receptor agonist).
-Aproved in children 10 years and older if there is no past medical or family history of medullary thyroid cancer or multiple endocrine neoplasia type 2.
+o Liraglutide and exenatide (glucagon-like peptide 1 receptor agonists).
+Approved in children 10 years and older if there is no past medical or family history of medullary thyroid cancer or multiple endocrine neoplasia type 2.